 Steel pennies are Lincoln Wheat cents made in 1943.
 That year, the U.S. Mint made pennies out of steel in order to conserve copper for the war effort in World War II.
 In 1944 the mint went back to making pennies with the normal copper composition.

-There are few vintage coins as widely collected as the 1943 steel penny.
+There are few vintage coins as widely collected as the 1943 steel Lincoln penny.
 This applies within and even beyond the numismatic realm.
-This unusual-looking Lincoln wheat cent is unlike any other United States one-cent coin.
+This unusual-looking Lincoln Wheat cent is unlike any other United States one-cent coin.